 5 of the most talked about TV series this year

-To highlight just a few of the many exciting series of the year, Stacker analyzed articles from Vulture, GQ, and other publications to create a shortlist of five of the most talked about new TV shows in 2024.
+Of course, these are just a handful of the top TV shows from the past year.
+To highlight a few more exciting series, Stacker analyzed articles from Vulture, GQ, and other publications to create a shortlist of five of the most highly anticipated new TV shows in 2024.
+Keep reading to see if your latest binge-watch made the list.

 Ripley